Georgetown University, BSc Foreign Service

-Professor Jonathan Haskel’s course looked at productivity and the role of intangible capital and innovation in economic growth.
+Professor Jonathan Haskel’s module looked at productivity and the role of intangible capital and innovation in economic growth.
 His lectures were packed with case studies, sometimes from his own research, and he also organised break-out sessions where he discussed topics with groups of around twenty students.

 Imperial places a large emphasis on group work; what inspires you the most about working in this type of environment?